Hamburg, the Green Metropolis on the Elbe

-Another big project is the climate-neutral development of the district Wilhemsburg in the context of the International Building Exhibition (IBA) 2013.
+Another big project was the climate-neutral development of the district Wilhemsburg in the context of the International Building Exhibition (IBA) 2013.
 During the Internationalen Gartenschau (igs) for example, the Wilhemsburger Inselpark has been built up - with sunbathing lawns, barbecue areas, playing and sports areas, a canoo canal and a high wire climbing park.
 It connects Hamburgs greens north and south of the Elbe and with 100 hectare it's one of the biggest parks that has been cultivated in the last years in Germany.

 Green Citizen Visions